Kathy Watanabe

 Kathy Watanabe was the Council Member for District 1 of the City of Santa Clara until she termed out on December 17, 2024.
 She was appointed to the council on March 7, 2016, by a vote of 4-2 by the then current council members, then won the city council election in November 2016 with 48% of the vote to keep her seat and also won every precinct in the City in an at-large election.
-There has been some criticism that the Santa Clara city council remains all white, however she is also the only councilmember representing the Northside of the city.
-Kathy serves on the Downtown Revitalization Plan, Audit, Facilities Naming and Honorary Recognition Ad Hoc, Police Activities League (PAL) and Santa Clara Sister Cities Association committees.
+Watanabe served on the Downtown Revitalization Plan, Audit, Facilities Naming and Honorary Recognition Ad Hoc, Police Activities League (PAL) and Santa Clara Sister Cities Association committees.

-As part of her council duties, Kathy serves on the following committees:
+As part of her council duties, Kathy served on the following committees:

-Cities Association of Santa Clara County - Board of Directors (Member), Cities Association of Santa Clara County - Legislative Action Committee (Member), City/School Liaison Committee (Santa Clara Unified School District) (Member), Recycling and Waste Reduction Commission of Santa Clara County (RWRC/Vice Chair), San Jose/Santa Clara Treatment Plant Advisory Committee (TPAC/Vice Chair), San Jose/Santa Clara Clean Water Financing Authority (chair), Santa Clara County Expressway Plan 2040 Policy Advisory Board (PAB).
+Cities Association of Santa Clara County – Board of Directors (Member), Cities Association of Santa Clara County – Legislative Action Committee (Member), City/School Liaison Committee (Santa Clara Unified School District) (Member), Recycling and Waste Reduction Commission of Santa Clara County (RWRC/Vice Chair), San Jose/Santa Clara Treatment Plant Advisory Committee (TPAC/Vice Chair), San Jose/Santa Clara Clean Water Financing Authority (chair), Santa Clara County Expressway Plan 2040 Policy Advisory Board (PAB).

 On December 19, 2017, the Council unanimously voted for Kathy to serve as Vice Mayor for the City of Santa Clara for 2018.

 In June 2018, a judge ordered the City of Santa Clara to district elections and at at-large Mayor.
 On November 3, 2020, Watanabe was re-elected to the Santa Clara City Council in the District 1 election and won all of the precincts in the district.
 Upon terming out from City Council on December 17, 2024, Watanabe ran for Santa Clara Unified School District and won the Trustee Area 2 seat with almost 80% of the vote.
 She was sworn in as trustee on December 19, 2024.